LornaSherwood/Shopping-basket-code-test/README.md

 	What we will be looking for:
 	Evidence of using a statically typed programming language and solid coding techniques with evidence of test driven 	development.

-The project has the following classes, with separate files showing tests:
+The project has been written in Ruby with the following classes.
+Separate files showing tests:

 	Item				- name and value for each item to go into basket Customer		- name and whether they hold a loyalty card